v-scornell/MD-100T00-Windows10/Instructions/Labs/0701-Installing Apps in Windows Client.md

     Notice that information is returned with the name, ID, version, and source of the package.

-8. To install an app using winget, type the following command and press Enter:
+8. To install an app using winget, type the following command and press **Enter**:

     ```
     winget install --id Microsoft.Powertoys